-As detailed in Appendix 2 and summarized in Table 6.1, the three FMPs would reduce the number of structures in the 1% ACE floodplain by 107, including 67 residential structures.
-This would help protect approximately 654 people from living within the 1% ACE floodplain.
-An estimated 419 road closure occurrences can be avoided over 4.25 miles of roadway currently impacted by the 1% ACE floodplain.
-Being primarily in the urban area of Texarkana, these projects are not expected to benefit any agricultural lands.
-Additional benefits will include a reduction in park land flooding, benefiting recreational users.
-Impacts on the environment, water quality, and erosion are expected to be minimal since the existing channels have been previously manipulated and armored; they are likely to be replaced with similar ones.
+As detailed in Appendix 2 and summarized in Table 6.1, the seven recommended FMPs would reduce the number of structures in the 1% ACE floodplain by 198, including 146 residential structures.
+This would help protect approximately 1,034 people from living within the 1% ACE floodplain.
+An estimated 434 road closure occurrences can be avoided over 5.9 miles of roadway currently impacted by the 1% ACE floodplain.
+Being primarily in more urban areas , these projects are not expected to benefit any agricultural lands.
+Additional benefits will include a reduction in park land flooding, benefiting recreational usersImpacts on the environment, water quality, and erosion are expected to be minimal for the four projects that are primarily modifications of previously manipulated and armored channels and culverts.
+The Texamericas detention ponds are expected to provide reduction in erosion, improvement in water quality, and potential recreational opportunities.
 The streams impacted by the FMPs are not currently navigable, which will not change when the projects are implemented.